ligato/docs/docs/developer-guide/kvs-troubleshooting.md

    **not using models for non-derived values; mixing with custom key building/parsing methods**
       - models are `NOT` supported with derived values at this time
       - for non-derived values, the models are mandatory and should be used to define these four descriptor fields: `NBKeyPrefix`, `ValueTypeName`, `KeySelector`, `KeySelector`
       - eventually these fields will all be replaced with a single `Model` reference.
-It is recommended to prepare and use the models prepared for an easy transition to new release
+It is recommended to prepare and use the models for an easy transition to a new release
       - it is bad practice to use a model, only partially, like so:
 ```
     descriptor := &adapter.InterfaceDescriptor{